alikayaa/bug_fix_evaluator/docs/extension_installation.md

 ### Method 1: Direct Installation from VSIX File (Recommended)

-1. Navigate to the `vscode-extension` folder in the bug_fix_evaluator repository
+1. Navigate to the `extension` folder in the bug_fix_evaluator repository

 2. Right-click on the `bug-fix-evaluator-0.1.0.vsix` file